justcoded/web-starter-kit/README.md

 ```

 `gulp` task creates the `assets/` folder in the root of the project.
-This includes linting as well as image, script, stylesheet and HTML optimization and minification.
+This includes linting as well as image, script, stylesheet and HTML optimization.
 Also, a [browsersync](https://browsersync.io/) script will be automatically generated, which will take care of precaching your sites resources.